aalto-speech/large-scale-monolingual-speech-foundation-models/README.md

 ![LUR](figures/ig_analysis.svg)

-To calculate the neuron attributions using Integrated Gradients (IG), run `scripts/interpretation/ig_single_layer.sh` for each layer.
+To calculate the neuron attributions for all layers using Integrated Gradients (IG), run `scripts/interpretation/ig.sh`.
 After that, run the notebook `scripts/interpretation/compute_LUR.ipynb` to visualize the Layer Utilization Rates (LURs).

 More details on the LUR are available in the [paper](TODO).